Trafficked Columbus woman aids FBI arresting doctor trying to buy sex slave - NewsBreak

 Trafficked Columbus woman aids FBI arresting doctor trying to buy sex slave

-COLUMBUS, Ohio (WCMH) — The FBI arrested a former-Hilliard-resident-turned-Florida doctor, after a Columbus woman sent in a tip that he tried to buy underage girls as a sex slave.
+COLUMBUS, Ohio (WCMH) — The FBI has arrested a former Hilliard resident turned Florida doctor, after a Columbus woman sent in a tip that he tried to buy underage girls as a sex slave.

 Investigation begins

 The woman — who name was not included in court documents — said she met Li a year ago in Columbus through a dating website, where they got together for a night.
 During their time together, she told him about when she was trafficked at a young age, according to the FBI.
-After losing contact for several months, Li reached out to her on March 12 over Snapchat, and the woman shared her conversation with Li with the FBI.
+After losing contact for several months, Li reached out to her on March 12 over Snapchat, and the woman shared her conversation with Li with the FBI.5 people shot at shopping center on Cleveland’s east side

 “You said you were trafficked right?”
 Li asked the woman.
 “My friend wants to meet young girls and he is willing to pay, can you help him out?